ready4-dev/serious/README.md

 [![CRAN status](https://www.r-pkg.org/badges/version/serious)](https://CRAN.R-project.org/package=serious)
 <!-- badges: end -->

-Tools for undertakingtime series analysis of mental health services datasets developed with the ready4 framework (https://ready4-dev.github.io/ready4/).
+Tools for undertaking time series analysis of mental health services datasets developed with the ready4 framework (https://ready4-dev.github.io/ready4/).
 This development version of the serious package has been made available as part of the process of